-9 Products That Keep You Fresh and Stress-Free During Your Period
+9 Products to Keep You Fresh and Stress-Free During Your Period

 Life Energy Heat Therapy Healing Jade Mat

 Consider yourself lucky if you don't experience cramps during your period.
-But if you do, a heating pad is the equivalent of warm blanket on a cold winter's day.
-And although we love those cute, microwavable ones sold on Etsy, we need something with a little more muscle.
-Enter this body-sized pad, that includes an auto shut-off feature, so you don't have to worry about potential skin irritation.
+But if you do, a heating pad is the equivalent of warm blanket on a cold winter day.
+And although we love the cute, microwavable ones sold on Etsy, we need something with a little more muscle.
+Enter this body-sized pad, which includes an auto shut-off feature, so you don't have to worry about potential skin irritation.

 Photo: